mountaineerbr/shellChatGPT/README.md

 ### TTS Chat - Removal of Markdown

-*Markdown in TTS input* may stutter the model audio generation a little.
+*Markdown in TTS input* may stutter the model speech generation a little.
 If `python` modules `markdown` and `bs4` are available, TTS input will be converted to plain text.
 As fallback, `pandoc` is used if present (chat mode only).